seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Your friar is now your prince: as I was then
 Advertising and holy to your business,
 Not changing heart with habit, I am still
-Attorney’d at your service.
+Attorney'd at your service.

 **ISABELLA**
 O, give me pardon,
-That I, your vassal, have employ’d and pain’d
+That I, your vassal, have employ'd and pain'd
 Your unknown sovereignty!

 **DUKE VINCENTIO**
-You are pardon’d, Isabel:
+You are pardon'd, Isabel:
 And now, dear maid, be you as free to us.
-Your brother’s death, I know, sits at your heart;
+Your brother's death, I know, sits at your heart;
 And you may marvel why I obscured myself,
 Labouring to save his life, and would not rather
 Make rash remonstrance of my hidden power
 Than let him so be lost.
 O most kind maid,
 It was the swift celerity of his death,
 Which I did think with slower foot came on,
-That brain’d my purpose.
+That brain'd my purpose.
 But, peace be with him!
 That life is better life, past fearing death,
 Than that which lives to fear: make it your comfort,
 So happy is your brother.